lveiga/item-comparison-ai-api/run.md

 2.  **Run the Application:**

-    Execute the following command to start the API server:
+    To run the application locally, you need to set the `DATA_FILE_PATH` environment variable.

     ```sh
-    go run ./cmd/api
+    DATA_FILE_PATH=data.json go run ./cmd/api
     ```

     The server will start on `http://localhost:8080`.